visserle/boox-annotations-to-zotero/README.md

 The tool will use a fallback CFI based on page number.
 The annotation will still be imported but may not be positioned exactly.

+## Limitations

+- Only supports highlight annotations
+- There can only be one color as Boox does not store color information in the annotation file

 ## Running Tests

 ```bash